 Professor of Emergency Medical Services, Tacoma Community College

-Faculty for the Difficulty Airway Course EMS West Region—Washington State
+Faculty for the Prehospital Emergency Airway Course

 Mike started his career in EMS in 2002.
 He served as a paramedic in Eastern Washington before attending PA school at the University of Washington in 2012.
-Mike currently practices in critical care with a background in advanced heart failure and critical care transplant.
+Mike currently practices in critical care with a background in advanced heart failure and critical care transport.
 Mike also participates in PA education as a guest lecturer and clinical faculty for MEDEX Northwest.

-Medical Lieutenant Central Pierce Fire and Rescue
+Medical Chief Central Mason Fire and Rescue

-Faculty for the Difficulty Airway Course EMS West Region—Washington State
+Faculty for the Prehospital Emergency Airway Course

 Screen Shot 2021-05-06 at 4.42.24 PM.png